 Yudane water to flour ratio

-Yudane typically has a ratio of 1 part water to 1 part liquid (1:1).
+Yudane typically has a ratio of 1 part liquid to 1 part flour (1:1).

-When using tangzhong or yudane, it’s possible to make the roux the night before or several hours ahead of time.
-Prepare the mixture, either by cooking over the stove or by pouring boiling liquid over the flour, then set out to cool.
+When using tangzhong or yudane, it's possible to make the roux the night before or several hours ahead.
+Prepare the mixture by cooking over the stove or pouring boiling liquid over the flour, then set out to cool.
 Once slightly cool, cover the roux and place it in the refrigerator until needed.

-I like to take it out of the refrigerator to come up to room temp before mixing the roux into my dough but this is not necessary.
-Just be sure the added ingredient is taken into account when determining your final dough temperature.
+I like to take it out of the refrigerator to come up to room temperature before mixing the roux into my dough, but this is unnecessary.
+Ensure the added ingredient is considered when determining your final dough temperature.

 Tangzhong recipes to try